Comanche (comics)

-Comanche is a fictional villain appearing in American comic books published by Marvel Comics.
-He is frequently seen with his partner in crime Shades.
+Comanche (Darius Jones) is a fictional villain appearing in American comic books published by Marvel Comics.
+He is frequently seen with his partner-in-crime Shades.

-Comanche appeared in the Marvel Cinematic Universe series Luke Cage, played by Thomas Q. Jones.
+Comanche appeared in the Marvel Cinematic Universe series Luke Cage (2016-2018), played by Thomas Q. Jones.

 Publication history

 Comanche first appeared in Luke Cage, Hero for Hire #1 (June 1972), created by Archie Goodwin and George Tuska.